Hello amazing Friends! Welcome to Trash-to-Treasure Tuesday!! Today, I’m sharing how to stop bleed through once and for all!

 I have since found THE BEST product for sealing in those pesky tannins so you can get on with your project: BOSS by Dixie Belle!!

 If I were redoing this piece today, I would give it a coat of BOSS in white and let it sit overnight.
-It comes in both a clear formula and white, and it doesn’t have the harsh odors that the shellac has.
-It works wonderfully!
+It comes in both a clear formula, white and gray, and it doesn’t have the harsh odors that the shellac has.
+It works fabulously!

 There have been maybe two instances where I have added a second coat and let it dry overnight a second time, but usually one coat will do the trick!